-This course is set for the appropriate level of difficulty for children who would be in the eighth grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children who would be in the seventh or eighth grade if they were in a public school.

 Live Classes: Thursdays, 11:00 a.m.
 Eastern Time, from the week of August 16th to the week of December 13th.
 Students unable to attend a live class will be able to access a recording of the class.

 Student Support: The instructor is available via email.